Acorns vs. Citi Self Invest and J.P. Morgan Self-Directed Investing

 Added Services

 Citi Self Invest and J.P.
-Morgan Self-Directed Investing both provide recurring mutual fund purchases.
+Morgan Self-Directed Investing both support automatic mutual fund investing.

-Investors can enable Dividend Reinvestment Plans at all three firms.
+Dividend Reinvestment Plans can be enabled at all three firms.

-Brokerage customers at Citi Self Invest can engage in fractional-share trading.
+Citi Self Invest brokerage accounts support fractional-share trading.

-Not one of the three investment firms in this survey provides access to Initial Public Offerings.
+None of the three firms in this comparison provides IPO access.

-All three securities firms offer Individual Retirement Accounts.
-Citi Self Invest charges $95 to close an IRA, while J.P.
-Morgan Self-Directed Investing has a $75 termination fee.
+All three offer IRAs.
+Citi Self Invest charges $75 to close an IRA, while J.P.
+Morgan Self-Directed Investing lists a $75 termination fee.

 Winner: J.P.
 Morgan